graphcommerce-org/graphcommerce/.changeset/moody-eggs-vanish.md

 ---
-"@graphcommerce/framer-next-pages": minor
-"@graphcommerce/magento-graphcms": minor
-"@graphcommerce/next-ui": minor
+'@graphcommerce/framer-next-pages': minor
 ---

-Add page blacklists to overlays, prevent checkout on looping back and forth with the cart overlay when navigating directly to the checkout.
+Prevent checkout on looping back and forth with the cart overlay when navigating directly to the checkout.